KNOLLY54/SHOPREPO/README.md

 4. **Manage Cart**: Go to the cart page to view and manage the items in your cart.
 Apply discount coupons if available.
 5. **Proceed to Checkout**: Click the "Proceed To Checkout" button to complete your purchase.
 6. **Stay Informed**: Visit the blog page to read articles and case studies about the products.
 Sign up for the newsletter to receive updates.
+7. **Create an Account**: Go to the signup page to create a new account.
+8. **Log In**: Go to the login page to log into your account.
+9. **View Profile**: After logging in, go to the profile page to view your personal details and order history.

 ## Contact

-For any inquiries or support, please visit the contact page or reach out to us via email at udohknowledge5@email.com or phone at +234 7037541754 .
+For any inquiries or support, please visit the contact page or reach out to us via email at udohknowledge5@email.com or phone at +234 7037541754.
 We look forward to serving you!

 Thank you for choosing SHOPREPO for your online shopping needs!